 The monastery was founded by Pauline monks, who emigrated from Hungary in the 14th century.

 It has been recognised by three different popes thanks to its resilient story and sacred Black Madonna painting.

 Touring the ground with Father Simon\ Obi-Wan Kenobi was like being escorted around by one of the 12 apostles.

 People moved out of the way, you got a very informative and, at times, downright hilarious account of the history of the Black Madonna, from a person who speaks up to five languages.

 The Monk did this all while walking around telling stories, pointing out various artefacts that are worth millions, and asking questions about where you’re from (he was really fascinated when I told him I was Jamaican), even stopping another monk on his way to mass to tell him, he has a tour with a Jamaican.

 I don’t think a Jamaican had ever made it that far into Poland.

-Where to eat in Krakow
+Where to Eat on Krakow City Breaks